 Fold the sides in.
 If I’d used more filling, the sides would get tucked in rather than draping over like this:

 Tuck your fingers in ahead of the filling and continue rolling the whole thing up towards the top of the paper.
 Press it all together tightly.
 Fill up your favorite portable container or arrange the rolls on a platter.
-They are most fun to eat as one, but if you like you can cut them diagonally as the first few pictures show.
+They are more fun to eat whole, but if you like you can cut them diagonally as the first few pictures show.

 Fresh Spring Rolls